St George's Shopping Centre (Preston): Centre information

 Radiating from the rotunda are large halls and promenades, lined with shops and stalls.
 Glass roofs and walls are also evident in the centre.
 A two-floor hall leads to Friargate, with another hall leading to Fishergate on the upper floor.
 A third route on the lower floor to Lune Street was closed in 2019.
 The rotunda also has a third floor with offices and access to the centre's car park.

 Transport links

-St George's is located between the city's two main shopping streets of Fishergate and Friargate, and runs its own multi-storey car park above the centre, which can be accessed from Lune Street.
+St George's is located between the city's two main shopping streets of Fishergate and Friargate, and runs its own multi-storey car park above the centre, which vehicles access from Lune Street.
 There is a Preston Park & Ride bus stop outside the centre's Lune Street entrance, and Fishergate is served by several bus routes.
 The centre is within half a mile of Preston railway station and Preston bus station.